Safe and Respectful Sexual Health Care in WA

 PrEP (Pre-Exposure Prophylaxis) is a daily medication for people who don’t have HIV but may be at risk.
 When taken correctly, PrEP is nearly 100% effective at preventing HIV.

-When visiting your GP, you can ask your doctor:
+You can ask your doctor:

 -